melchj/FRbot/README.md

 requires a ".env" file in root directory that contains the bot token (TOKEN=xxxxxxxx).

-set up cron to start the python script on reboot.
+also good to set up cron to start the python script on reboot of the rpi, and without the ssh active.